 Zinc supplementation may help in the healing process of non-healing ulcers.

 It can be beneficially used for easy recovery from surgical wounds and in speeding up the healing of the wounds of diabetics.

 For healthy skin, hair, and nails

 Almost all skincare products that aim to enhance skin health contain Zinc as one of their ingredients.

 Zinc is associated with the production of keratin along with the synthesis of collagen, the two proteins that comprise hair fibre.

-And thus it helps to enhance the luster and growth of hair.
+And helps to enhance the luster and growth of hair.